elementary-Inc/blog/_posts/2023/2023-04-05-updates-for-march-2023.md

   - updates
 ---

-March was all about bug fixes!
+March was all about bug fixes.
+This month don't expect too many new features, but instead get excited about improved stability and closed issue reports!
+The team has been hard at work sorting through your feedback and smoothing out all of the wrinkles.

 ## Sideload